LoserCheems/WonderfulMatrices/README.md

 ## Citation

-If you use this codebase, or otherwise find our work valuable, please cite Doge:
+If you use this codebase, or otherwise find our work valuable, please cite our paper:

 ```bibtex
 @misc{shi2024wonderfulmatrices,